Universal Logo

 8. Changing Hands: The studio has seen various owners, including MCA, Matsushita Electric, and Seagram, and is currently under Comcast through NBCUniversal.

-9. Theme Parks: Based on its movies, Universal has grown into a worldwide entertainment brand with theme parks in Orlando, Osaka, Singapore, and Beijing.
+9. Theme Parks: Based on its movies, the company has grown into a worldwide entertainment brand with theme parks in Orlando, Osaka, Singapore, and Beijing.

-10. Box Office Hits: Universal has produced some of the biggest films ever, like “Jurassic Park,” “Fast and Furious,” and “Despicable Me,” proving its might in the film industry.
+10. Box Office Hits: This legendary studio has produced some of the biggest films ever, like “Jurassic Park,” “Fast and Furious,” and “Despicable Me,” proving its might in the film industry.

 Font and Colors